How Do I Get A Replacement Osha 10 Card

 - Retake the training—if the original record is truly lost, completing the course again is the only way to obtain a fresh card.
 While it may feel like a setback, the training itself is valuable, and you’ll walk away with a fresh set of safety practices.

-Step 7: use Your New Card for Career Advancement
+Step 7: take advantage of Your New Card for Career Advancement

 Now that you’ve reclaimed your certification, put it to work.
-Practically speaking, update your résumé, LinkedIn profile, and any job‑application portals with the renewed credential.
+Update your résumé, LinkedIn profile, and any job‑application portals with the renewed credential.
 When you apply for a new position or a promotion, a clear, up‑to‑date certification signals to hiring managers that you’re committed to workplace safety and that you keep your qualifications current.

 Consider adding a brief bullet point that explains the situation: